wraithan/resume/docs/index.rst

 =================================================
-The Resume of Chris McDonald, A Backend Developer
+The Resume of Wraithan, A Backend Developer
 =================================================

 .. figure:: wraithan_osbridge.jpg